Hello, I am an artist, designer and educator, Victoria Rose Martin. I hope you enjoy what you see. I am available for commission.

-Each of my sculptures, designs and illustrations have a story to tell.
-All of my artwork is one of a kind and hand built from clay or sketched and painted in oil paint.
-A lot of my newer work is mixed media and you may see drawing, painting and embroidery adorning the surfaces.
+Each of my sculptures, designs and illustrations has a story to tell.
+All of my artwork is one of a kind and hand-built from clay or sketched and painted in oil paint.
+A lot of my newer work is mixed media, and you may see drawing, painting and embroidery adorning the surfaces.

 I have always known I wanted to be an artist or a designer.
 Making art is in my bones.
-Nature has always inspired me.
 My childhood was spent wandering the forest and fields surrounding our home in northern New York.
-Long summer days were spent foraging for berries and wild flowers and in the winter there were snow shoes and ice skates on the pond out behind the barn.
-All of the time dreaming and pretending.
+Foraging for berries and wildflowers all summer, and in the winter, there were snowshoes and ice skates.
+I was always dreaming and pretending.

 That’s probably why I never got into making functional dinnerware on the potter’s wheel.

-And yes, it’s okay if you call my sculptural figures dolls, because of their size they are doll like and feminine.
-Most of my ceramic work is kiln fired clay, but I often mix it up with mixed media parts.
-And my paintings are oil on panel because I really enjoy the firms surface as opposed to the springy surface of a canvas.
+And yes, it’s okay if you call my sculptural figures dolls because of their size.
+Most of my ceramic work is kiln-fired clay, but I often mix it with mixed media parts.
+And my paintings are oil on a panel because I enjoy the firm surface instead of the springy feeling of a canvas.

-I live in Florida where I work as a Professor of Art, my students keep me young and always inspire .
-When I am not in the classroom there is a very good chance I am either in my studio or traveling.
+I live in Florida, where I work as a Professor of Art.
+My students keep me young and always inspire me.
+When I am not in the classroom, there is an excellent chance I am either in my studio or travelling.
 Both activities feed my soul.
-It’s my belief that life is for living and being happy.
-Do something today to make yourself happy.
+I believe that life is for living and being happy.
+Do something today to make yourself feel joy.

-We all bring our own individual life experiences to the art and designs we create.
-If you copy the work of another it’s not yours.
-You’re trying to sing another persons song.
+We all bring our individual life experiences to the art and designs we create.
+If you copy the work of another, it’s not yours.
+You’re trying to sing another person’s song.
 You may feel it, but it’s not yours.

-May I suggest keeping a sketchbook, look, and feel what you see.
-A sketchbook can serve as a research vessel; holding the answers to mysteries inside of you.
+For those who appropriate another’s work, might I suggest keeping a sketchbook?
+It can serve as a research vessel, holding the answers to mysteries inside you.